sarven/unit-testing-tips/README.md

 ```

 :exclamation:
-To verify incoming interactions use a stub, but to verify outcoming interactions use a mock.
+To verify incoming interactions, use a stub, but to verify outcoming interactions, use a mock.
 More: [Mock vs Stub](#mock-vs-stub)

 ## Naming